How SpringBoot AutoConfiguration magic works?

 }

-The @EnableAutoConfiguration annotation enables the auto-configuration of Spring ApplicationContext by scanning the classpath components and registers the beans that are matching various Conditions.
+The @EnableAutoConfiguration annotation enables the auto-configuration of the Spring ApplicationContext by scanning the classpath components and registering the beans that match various Conditions.

-Typically AutoConfiguration classes are annotated with @Configuration to mark it as a Spring configuration class and annotated with @EnableConfigurationProperties to bind the customization properties and one or more Conditional bean registration methods.
+Typically, AutoConfiguration classes are annotated with @Configuration to mark them as Spring configuration classes and annotated with @EnableConfigurationProperties to bind the customization properties and one or more Conditional bean registration methods.

 @Configuration